How to carry out a groundwater risk assessment as part of an application for an environmental permit.

-- British Geological Survey for hydrological or hydrogeological information for that location, eg groundwater levels, groundwater chemistry
+- British Geological Survey for hydrological or hydrogeological information for that location, such as groundwater levels, groundwater chemistry

 - Ordnance Survey for surface water features on or close to site, direction and rate of flow of surface water

-- local authorities and the Environment Agency’s water resource licensing, eg for hydraulic gradients, known abstraction points or wells, and depth to groundwater table with any known seasonal variations
+- local authorities and the Environment Agency’s water resource licensing for hydraulic gradients, known abstraction points or wells, and depth to groundwater table with any known seasonal variations

-- site walk-over reports, eg for direction and rate of flow of surface water
+- site walk-over reports, for example for direction and rate of flow of surface water

 Water features survey

 You should undertake a water features survey to include the details of any private and licensed groundwater abstractions in the vicinity of the proposed activity including their: